onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Politics should be replaced by simply putting the right person at the right spot - incentivising expertise and accountability - alining incentives

-Everything is connected - what if we mapped it all out?

 What if we could collectively agree on offchain "CBDC" protocols and could collectively vote what should happen to them?

 We can crowdsource and agree upon what the most fundamental concept of our civilisation should be, and why, and enforce it within there